DeekshaPunase/User-Application/README.md

 Fields : userId(Integer) , fileUrl (String)
 All the other details are present in csv or xml files.

+Exception handling and Loggers are provided whereve necessary.
 Junit unit test cases are provided for both the services.
-(Junit 4)
+(Junit 4) Attaching a text file for all 3 RestAPIs with request body for Reference.